james922023/Covert-Wireless-Communication-With-Software-Defined-Radios/README.md

 # GOALS OF THIS PROJECT
--Hide data in an image using Least Significant Bit Steganography that is to be sent between software defined radios -Hide the Signal being sent between software defined radios leveraging DSSS to spread the signal making it noiselike.
+1. Hide data in an image using Least Significant Bit Steganography that is to be sent between software defined radios

+2. Hide the Signal being sent between software defined radios leveraging DSSS to spread the signal making it noiselike.

 # The Stegocode as of (9/06/2024)